-Do you use Popcorn Time or other streaming service that allows you to get newly-released movies or TV shows for free?
-If you’re using a streaming service on your computer, Kodi-based set-top box, tablet, or other Internet-connected device that seems too good to be true, it’s probably illegal.
+Do you use a streaming service that allows you to get tons of newly-released movies and TV shows for an amazingly low price?
+If you’re using a streaming service on your computer, Android-based set-top box, tablet, or another Internet-connected device that seems too good to be true, it’s probably illegal.

 I just read that a major studio is about to sue Popcorn Time and force them to disclose the IP addresses of everyone who uses their service.
 They could then sue folks who use the service.
 I thought, maybe this is a good time to write about my thoughts on illegal streaming services.

 I don’t use illegal services and I advise my readers not to as well.
 I don’t want to get sued, I don’t want you to get sued, and I like to sleep at night knowing I’m doing the right thing.
 Starting with this, I’ll run down some reasons why you shouldn’t use illegal streaming services.